Xexxa/serenityos-wiki/fonts.md

 ## Creating a font
 - **Mandatory glyphs** Always include character FFFD &#xfffd; (<https://www.unicode.org/charts/PDF/UFFF0.pdf>), it's the fallback character if a glyph is missing.

-- **Filename:** Give the font a filename in the following format NameStyleSize.ext (examples: KaticaRegular10.font)
+- **Filename:** Give the font a filename in the following format NameStylePresentationSize.ext (examples: KaticaRegular10.font)

 - **Metadata:** metadata.family contains the fonts "name", for example "Katica". metadata.name contains the font "name" and style, for example "Katica Regular".